Skip to main content

 A token is just a key and a value.
 That's it.
 Brand red is #E21833.
 Base spacing is 8px.
 Body font is Source Sans.
 The simplicity is the point: there's nothing to misunderstand, nothing to configure wrong.

-We export in every format anyone could need:
+The package exports in every format anyone could need:

 • JavaScript objects for importing into components